TempoHPC/scripts_laptop_MONAN/README.md

 **3. Install the MPAS dependencies and other packages using spack:**

-*IMPORTANT: Execute the command below again in case you stoped the sequence of commands from here, then continue executing the commands, starting from the last command (inclusive) you ran )*
+**IMPORTANT: Execute the command below again in case you stoped the sequence of commands from here, then continue executing the commands, starting from the last command (inclusive) you ran**
 ~~~
 source spack/env.sh
 ~~~

-The command below will show the gcc compiler you have.
-Check its version in the results of this command and use it instead of the version 9.4.0, just in case there are diferences.
-For example, use the command returned  gcc@9.4.0.
-So use this version in all the commands below.
+The command below will show the compilers you have.

 ~~~
 spack compiler find
 ~~~

-Then use the right version of the compiler in mpas-model and wps instalation below.
+Check its version in the results and then use the right version of the compiler in mpas-model and wps instalation below.
 Example, if the command above returns `gcc@9.4.0  gcc@8.4.0  gcc@7.5.0`, use the most recent version `gcc@9.4.0`, i.e. below.

+IMPORTANT: **If this command doesn't shows any compilers, you'll need to install one before, for example, the gcc compiler before.** Check https://fortran-lang.org/learn/os_setup/install_gfortran/ .
+To simplify this, just try `sudo apt install gfortran-9` to install the gfortran-9.4.0.

 ~~~
 spack clean --all